CancerPrecision®

 Loss-of-function genes involved in this pathway can sensitize tumors to PARP inhibitors and platinum-based chemotherapy, which target the destruction of cancer cells by working in concert with HRD through synthetic lethality.
 To identify tumors where these medications are applicable, reliable determination of the HRD status is of utmost importance.

 HR-deficient tumors are often caused by germline or somatic mutations in BRCA1 or BRCA2.
-Therefore this pattern has formerly been referred to as BRCAness.
+Therefore, this pattern has formerly been referred to as BRCAness.
 Moreover, mutations in other HR genes such as RAD51C, ATM, and PALB2 have been shown to cause HRD.
 It has to be mentioned that not every genetic defect in HR genes necessarily leads to HRD in the tumor.
 On the contrary, HRD can be caused without a detectable HR gene mutation, such as promoter methylation of BRCAness genes.
 Thus, if one tries to detect the mutations only in BRCAness genes, a potential HRD may remain undetected.
-To ensure that HR-deficient tumors are not overlooked, we calculate the HRD score as part of every CancerPrecision® analysis independent of tumor entity.
+To ensure that HR-deficient tumors are not overlooked, we calculate the HRD score as part of every CancerPrecision® analysis independent of the tumor entity.

 The HRD score measures overall genomic instability based on the number of indels, substitutions and rearrangements occurring on a genome-wide level.
 The responsible mutations do not have to be precisely identified for this.
-To calculate the HRD score of the tumor sample the mutation pattern is used and calculated from three typical HRD events:
+To calculate the HRD score of the tumor sample, the mutation pattern is used and calculated from three typical HRD events:

 • loss of heterozygosity (LOH)